Revised September 2018

-One of the things that immediately stood out to me was the Byzantine influence on Anglo-Saxon dress in the 8th -10th centuries.
-It’s a very subtle influence—certainly not as much as the 7th-9th centuries--, but the minimal decorations that were chosen for women’s garments in the period clearly exhibit it.
-There is similar influence on Sicilian and Abbasid dress during the same period.
+One of the things that immediately stood out to me was the apparent Byzantine influence on Anglo-Saxon dress in the 8th -10th centuries.
+It’s a very subtle influence—certainly not as much as the 7th-9th centuries--, but the minimal decorations that were chosen for women’s garments in the period exhibit it, in my estimation.
+I believe there is similar influence on Sicilian and Abbasid dress during the same period.
 Given the wealth and power of the Eastern Roman Empire, as the Byzantines called themselves, this is not surprising.

 Elements of Garb

-Women’s Anglo-Saxon garb of this period follows the standard formula found across the Western and Middle Eastern world at that time: Two distinct visible layers of tunics, at least one head covering, covered legs, and a cloak or wrap over all.
-Jewelry was common; however there was a distinct lack of necklaces in this period.
-I will discuss the choices I made for this garb, and encourage to reader to seek out Professor Owen-Crocker’s tome for expanding her knowledge.
+Based largely on Owen-Crocker's research, women’s Anglo-Saxon garb of this period follows the standard formula found across the Western and Middle Eastern world at that time: Two distinct visible layers of tunics, at least one head covering, covered legs, and a cloak or wrap over all.
+Jewelry was common; however I noted a distinct lack of necklaces in this period.
+I will discuss the choices I made for this garb, and encourage to reader to seek out scholar Owen-Crocker’s tome for expanding her knowledge.

-As part of the retinue/retainers for the Queen, we were directed to wear muted versions of the Northshield patriotic colors at the top layer.
-I selected a lovely herringbone tropical weight wool in dark grey for this project.
+As part of the retinue/retainers for the Queen, we were directed to wear muted versions of the Northshield patriotic colors at the top layer (black and gold, muted to grey and pale yellow).
+I selected a herringbone tropical weight wool in dark grey for this project.
 I also made hosen and a new veil.
-For the undertunic I used an existing gold linen Byzantine tunic from my closet.
-The cloak is simply my regular rectangular wool wrap, and my existing shoes were nearly perfect for the period.
+For the undertunic I used an existing gold linen Byzantine-style tunic from my closet.
+The cloak is simply my regular rectangular wool wrap, and my existing shoes leather turn-shoes were nearly perfect for presenting my estimation of the period look.
 The jewelry was also selected from my wardrobe.

-Wrapping an Anglo-Saxon veil from this period appears to be tightly prescribed.
-The “tails” of the rectangular veil are always on the right shoulder, with the tail coming off the head staying in front, rather than being “held” by the tail that passes across the body.
+Wrapping an Anglo-Saxon veil from this period appears to be tightly prescribed, judging from the images included in Owen-Crocker's research.
+The “tails” of the rectangular veil appear to always be on the right shoulder, with the tail falling straight off the head staying in front of the crossed tail, rather than being “held” by the tail that passes across the body.
 For this Minnesota girl, quite accustomed to wrapping modern winter scarves tightly, the difference causes pause every time I dress.

 The veil is secured to the head with pins.
 Owen-Crocker explains that while pins are rarely depicted, extant pieces indicate that their use was quite common.
 I used glass-headed pins made by Master Ivan Matfeevich Rezansky, of Jararvellir.
 Having a modern haircut means finding creative ways to attach a veil to my head.
 Working from the crown of my head, I make two little standard braids.
 If I held them up, they would look like antenna poking out from my head.
 Then I finish my hair as I normally would.
 These little braids are where I secure my pins.